-The R-tree: R-trees [8] were proposed in 1990 but are still very well received and widely accepted in the literature as a prevailing performance-wise structure that is often used as a basis for performance comparisons.
+The R\-tree.
+R\-trees [8] were proposed in 1990 but are still very well received and widely accepted in the literature as a prevailing performance-wise structure that is often used as a basis for performance comparisons.
 As already discussed, the R-tree is based solely on the area minimization of each MBR.
-On the other hand, the R-tree goes beyond this criterion and examines the following: (1) minimization of the area covered by each MBR, (2) minimization of the overlap between MBRs, (3) minimization of MBR margins (perimeters), and (4) maximization of storage utilization.
-The R-tree follows an engineering approach to and the best possible combinations of the aforementioned criteria.
+On the other hand, the R\-tree goes beyond this criterion and examines the following: (i) minimization of the area covered by each MBR, (ii) minimization of the overlap between MBRs, (iii) minimization of MBR margins (perimeters) and (iv) maximization of storage utilization.
+The R\-tree follows an engineering approach to find the best possible combinations of the aforementioned criteria.
 This approach is necessary, because the criteria can become contradictory.
-For instance, to keep both the area and the overlap low, the lower allowed number of entries within a node can be reduced.
+For instance, to keep both the area and overlap low, the lower allowed number of entries within a node can be reduced.
 Therefore, storage utilization may be impacted.
 Also, by minimizing the margins so as to have more quadratic shapes, the node overlapping may be increased.

-The Hilbert R-tree: The Hilbert R-tree [31] is a hybrid structure based on the R-tree and the B^+ -tree.
-Actually, it is a B^+ -tree with geometrical objects being characterized by the Hilbert value of their centroid.
-The structure is based on the Hilbert space-filling curve.
+The Hilbert R-tree.
+The Hilbert R-tree [31] is a hybrid structure based on the R-tree and the B+-tree.
+Actually, it is a B+-tree with geometrical objects being characterized by the Hilbert value of their centroid.
+The structure is based on the Hilbert space-filling curve .
 It has been shown in [42] that the Hilbert space-filling curve preserves well the proximity of spatial objects.
 Entries of internal tree nodes are augmented by the largest Hilbert value of their descendants.
-Therefore, an entry e of an internal node is a triple of the form e0 where e1 where e2 where e3 the MBR that encloses all the objects in the corresponding subtree, e4 is the maximum Hilbert value of the subtree, and e5 is the pointer to the next level.
-Entries in leaf nodes are exactly the same as in e4 trees, e6 and e7 trees and are of the form e7 where e8 where e9 is the MBR of the object and e9 is the corresponding object identifier.
+Therefore, an entry e of an internal node is a triple of the form < mbr, H, p > where mbr is the MBR that encloses all the objects in the corresponding subtree, H is the maximum Hilbert value of the subtree, and pis the pointer to the next level.
+Entries in leaf nodes are exactly the same as in R-trees, R+-trees, and R\-trees and are of the form < mbr, oid >, where mbr is the MBR of the object and oid the corresponding object identifier.

-10.3.3 Managing Time-Evolving Data
+1.3.3 Managing Time-Evolving Data

 Time information plays a significant role in many applications.
 There are cases where in addition to the data items per se, the access method must maintain information regarding the time instance that a particular event occurred.
-For example, if one would like to extract statistical information regarding the sales of a particular product during the past 5 years, the database must maintain historical information.
+For example, if one would like to extract statistical information regarding the sales of a particular product during the last five years, the database must maintain historical information.
 As another example, consider an application that tracks the motion patterns of a specific species.
-To facilitate this, each location must be associated with a timestamp.
-Thus, by inspecting the location in consecutive timestamps, one may reveal the motion pattern of the species.
+To facilitate this, each location must be associated with a time-stamp.
+Thus, by inspecting the location in consecutive time-stamps, one may reveal the motion pattern of the species.
 For the rest of the discussion, we assume that time is discrete and each timestamp corresponds to a different time instance.